-The Council reviewed several tools to evaluate programs and/or facilities for Compatible Recreation and cost sustainability.
+The Council reviewed several tools to evaluate programs and/or facilities for nature-compatible recreation and cost sustainability.
 The evaluation process must be rigorous and incorporate a comprehensive list of key criteria.
 Tools reviewed include the Forest Preserves' "pyramid" fit test, the MacMillan Matrix, and the DeSantiago evaluation worksheet (See Appendix 4).